 The Application Date and the Registered Individual Date must be the same as the Self-Service/Registered Individual Only date noted above.
-If WorkInTexas.com populates the wrong date in these fields, staff must change the date to match the Self-Service/Registered Individual Only date found on the Wagner-Peyser application’s Activities/Enrollment/Service page.
+If WorkInTexas.com populates the wrong date in these fields, the staff must change the date to match the Self-Service/Registered Individual Only date found on the Wagner-Peyser application’s “Activities/Enrollment/Service” page.

 Follow the page prompts through a review of the individual’s general and background information.
 Update or correct information as appropriate to ensure that the individual’s general and background information is accurate.

-Click the Finish button.
+Click the “Finish” button.

-Click the Wagner-Peyser Participation box in the Finish Application pop-up box.
+Click the “Wagner-Peyser Participation” box in the “Finish Application” pop-up box.

 Add the Participation Date.

 Select a service from the Wagner-Peyser Customer Group drop-down menu and save the page.
-Workforce Solutions Office staff serving veteran and nonveteran individuals will always select services from the Wagner-Peyser customer group, even if the JVSG customer group is available in the customer group drop-down list for veteran individuals.
+Workforce Solutions Office staff members serving veteran and nonveteran individuals will always select services from the Wagner-Peyser customer group, even if the JVSG customer group is available in the customer group drop-down list for veteran individuals.
 Only TVC staff may select services from the JVSG customer group when providing services to veteran individuals.

-Return to the Programs page to verify the Wagner-Peyser Participation Date and confirm that the individual has been successfully enrolled as a participant.
+Return to the “Programs” page to verify the Wagner-Peyser Participation Date and confirm that the individual has been successfully enrolled as a participant.

 WorkInTexas.com Liaisons